flectra-hq/documentation-user/purchase/replenishment/flows/compute_date.rst

 ====================================================

 Scheduled dates are computed in order to be able to plan deliveries, receptions and so on.
-Depending on the habits of your company, Odoo automatically generates scheduled dates via the scheduler.
-The Odoo scheduler computes everything per line, whether it's a manufacturing order, a delivery order, a sale order, etc. The dates that are computed are dependent on the different leads times configured in Odoo.
+Depending on the habits of your company, Flectra automatically generates scheduled dates via the scheduler.
+The Flectra scheduler computes everything per line, whether it's a manufacturing order, a delivery order, a sale order, etc. The dates that are computed are dependent on the different leads times configured in Flectra.

 Configuring lead times
 ======================